CaduceusMetaverseProtocol/gateway-server-go/README.md

-### ethermint base group
+### cmp base group

-- 1./v1/eth/base/getBalance: Query the user's non-contract account balance on ethermint blockchain by user name.
+- 1./v1/eth/base/getBalance: Query the user's non-contract account balance on cmp blockchain by user name.

       method get
       name="mykey1" and block_number="" //block_number is used to query the account balance at a certain height, default ""